Fukushima (city): Modern history

-Post-war
+Post-Second World War

 In 1946, Toho Bank moved its head office to Fukushima, on June 18, 1947 Fukushima Prefecture Girl's Medical School (福島県立女子医学専門学校) became Fukushima Medical University, and on March 7, 1948, the Fukushima Prefecture Police Department was dismantled and the Fukushima City Police formed.

 On April 27, 1948, at 12:04 am, a train on the Ōu Main Line bound for Ueno derailed upon exiting a tunnel between Akaiwa and Niwasaka stations, killing three crew members.
 Upon inspection of the crash scene it was determined that someone had removed from the track two connecting plates, six spikes, and four bolts.
 The perpetrator was never found.
 This became known as the Niwasaka incident.

 On August 17, 1949, at 3:09 am the Matsukawa incident occurred.
 In a scene highly reminiscent of the scene from the previous year's Niwasaka incident, a train bound for Ueno derailed, killing three crew members.
 Inspection of the tracks revealed that connecting plates and spikes had been removed.
 Furthermore, a 25 m 925 kg section of rail had been moved 13 m from the track.
 No one was ever convicted of the crime.
 1949 also saw the opening of Fukushima University.

 In 1952, a new city hall was opened in the Gorōuchi (五老内町) neighborhood.
 The Seventh National Sports Festival of Japan was also held in the city, and in 1954 the present-day Fukushima Prefectural Office's main wing was completed and the Fukushima City Police were integrated into the Fukushima Prefecture Police.
 In March 1959 NHK began television broadcasts.
 Later that year, on May 11, the Bandai-Azuma Skyline tourist roadway opened.

 In January 1966, the Kitamachi Route 4 bypass was completed, and on May 29 the 2376 m Kuriko Tunnel (栗子トンネル) on Route 13 was opened.